 Essentially, Medicare Advantage plans will take a more “active” role in your healthcare.
 Getting approval for certain higher-cost procedures can become a hassle at unfortunate times.

 Higher out of pocket costs for medicare care // Medicare Advantage plans typically come with a lower monthly premium than Medigap plans, but in exchange, they also come with higher out of pocket costs when you seek medical care.
-Medicare Advantage plans can have a maximum out of pocket (MOOP) of up to $6,700 with most plans having a MOOP of about $5,000/year.
+Medicare Advantage plans can have a maximum out of pocket (MOOP) of up to $8,300 with most plans having a MOOP of approximately $5,000/year.
 Also, prescription drug costs do NOT count towards the maximum out of pocket.
 Overall, this makes budgeting with Medicare Advantage plans much more difficult than with Medigap plans.

 Less flexibility with coverage options // The bundled “one size fits all” style of Medicare Advantage plans can make it difficult to find the plan that best fits your unique needs.
 It can become difficult to find a plan that covers all of your medications perfectly while having all of your doctors in the network.
 Typically, this becomes more of an issue for individuals with more healthcare needs and ailments.

 This is by far the most important part of this entire article, so hopefully, you have stayed with us until this point.
 Deciding between a Medicare Advantage plan or a Medigap plan is likely the most important decision you will make signing up for Medicare.